 You can determine who opened file plan manager and kicked off the first-run experience by reviewing the audit log for the activities Created retention policy and Created retention configuration for a retention policy.

-Due to customer feedback, we have removed this feature that creates the default retention labels and label policy mentioned above.
-You will only see this policy and labels if you used file plan manager before April 11, 2019.
+Due to customer feedback, we have removed this feature that creates the default retention labels and retention label policy mentioned above.
+You will only see these retention labels and retention label policy if you opened file plan manager before April 11, 2019.

 Navigating your file plan